Megumi Fujii: Mixed martial arts career

 Fujii took part in the Bellator 115-pound women's tournament in Season Three, which began on August 12, 2010.
 She was set to face Angela Magaña in the first round of the tournament at Bellator 24, but Magana withdrew from the tournament on August 8, 2010 after suffering a foot injury.

 Fujii instead faced two-time All-American wrestler Carla Esparza.
 She defeated Esparza by armbar submission in the second round.

 Fujii once again faced Lisa Ellis in the second round of the Bellator tournament at Bellator 31 and won the rematch by armbar submission in the first round.

 With the victory, Fujii became only the second mixed martial artist, male or female, to begin a career with 22 consecutive victories.
 She faced Zoila Gurgel in the finals of the tournament at Bellator 34 on October 28, 2010.
 Fujii lost the fight via a questionable split decision.

 Fujii faced Emi Fujino at World Victory Road Presents: Soul of Fight on December 30, 2010 and defeated Fujino by unanimous decision.

 Fujii rematched Mika Nagano at Jewels 15th Ring on July 9, 2011.
 She defeated Nagano by unanimous decision.

 Fujii faced Karla Benitez at DREAM – Fight For Japan: Genki Desu Ka Omisoka 2011 on December 31, 2011.
 She defeated Benitez by submission due to an armbar in the first round.

 Fujii returned to Bellator to face Jessica Aguilar at Bellator 69 on May 18, 2012.
 She was defeated by unanimous decision.

 Fujii was rumored to be competing at DREAM 18 on New Year's Eve 2012.
 However, she instead faced Mei Yamaguchi at Vale Tudo Japan 2012 on December 24.
 Fujii defeated Yamaguchi by unanimous decision.

 On June 22, 2013, Fujii announced that she would retire from MMA after competing one final time.
 In her retirement bout, she faced Jessica Aguilar in a rematch at Vale Tudo Japan 3rd on October 5 in Tokyo.
 Fujii was initially defeated by TKO when the doctor stopped the fight after round two due to an eye injury that was caused by two accidental eye pokes.
 The result of the fight was later changed to a technical majority decision win for Aguilar.

 Personal life

-Fujii is married to fellow mixed martial artist Shinji Sasaki, and they have a child.
+Fujii is married to mixed martial artist Shinji Sasaki, and they have a child.